JeremyLewis5/setting-up-a-dev-environment/README.md

 It's vital that we test our Web Apps in both a variety of browsers and in the browsers that our users tend to use (mostly Chrome).

-If you dislike Chrome, You can install the Chromium browser (a degoogled Chrome) or Brave, a privacy-focused browser built on Chromium.
+If you dislike Chrome, You can install the Chromium browser (a de-googled Chrome) or Brave, a privacy-focused browser built on Chromium.

 ### Okay, Let's Install All The Things!